Shad0w-ops/H.I.V.E/README.md

 This module is used to find the metadata of any file you provide for example (camera lense, dimensions, location, etc...) to use this module just provide the full path of the file or just drag and drop the file onto the terminal and hit Enter

+### 8) Misc
+#### 1) Show IP: This module shows your current public IP address
+#### 2) Start Anonymous Mode: This module uses the anonsurf tool to tunnel all of your traffic through TOR servers
+Note: This module can make other modules and tools not work properly while using it
+#### 3) Check Anonymous mode status: Checks if anonymous mode is active or disabled
+#### 4) Stop Anonymous Mode: Stops anonymous mode (You can use this to stop the module if other tools stop working.)
 ## API Status Table

 |API|Website|Status|